On Period Relations for Automorphic L-functions I: Introduction

+This remarkable coincidence between the symmetry of simple root systems and Deligne's Conjecture is at the heart of our proof of Theorem \ref{thm:introglobalrankinperiods}.

+Recently, Harder and Raghuram obtained partial results towards the period relation \eqref{eq:introperiodrelation} in \cite{harder2010,harderraghuram2011,harderraghuram2014preprint} for more general Rankin-Selberg convolutions by exploiting the structure of Eisenstein cohomology: Harder and Raghuram show that the ratio of $L$-values $L(s_0,\Pi_1\times\Pi_2)/L(s_0+1,\Pi_1\times\Pi_2)$ is constant up to rational factors and given by a cohomological period independent of $s_0$.
+We believe that a proper modification of our method using the results on rational structures in section \ref{sec:cohomologicalinduction} may allow for the computation of the desired period up to rational factors.

+{\bf Acknowledgement.} This work, as well as its sequel \cite{januszewskipart2}, is based on the author's Habilitationsschrift \cite{januszewskischrift}.
 It is the author's great pleasure to thank Claus-G\"unther Schmidt and Stefan K\"uhnlein from Karlsruhe, Don Blasius and Haruzo Hida from UCLA, and Anton Deitmar from T\"ubingen, for being available as members of the author's Habilitation committee.
-The author thanks Lennart Gehrmann for helpful remarks.
+The author thanks A.~Raghuram for very valuable comments and Michael Harris for point him to independent results of Jie Lin from her Dissertation, in which she establishes special cases of Theorem \ref{thm:introglobalrankinperiods} for values in the range of absolute convergence under different hypotheses (cf.\ \cite{lin2016}).